DimaMdv/DimaMdv/README.md

 # 🪐Hey!
 Nice to see you!✨
-My name is Dima, my main interests are in Data Science and Data Analytics.
-I'm especially interested in fields of _Urban Transportation_, _Intelligent Transportation Systems_, and everything else that makes smart cities come to life!🚆🚌🚲
+My name is Dima, my main skills are in Machine Learning, Data Science and Data Analytics, and applying them to logistics, production, and transportation.
 Besides that, I do projects on a variety of different topics, including zoological research, scientific visualizations, logistic optimizations, and market research.

+I'm genneraly a nerd and love cool human-centered technology, but especially interested in fields of _Urban Transportation_, _Intelligent Transportation Systems_, and everything else that makes smart cities come to life!🚆🚌🚲

 My favorite equation is the Bayes' theorem and my favorite distribution is lognormal.